jmonnette/datapoc/readme.md

-# Data PoC Streamlit App
+# Data PoC

-This is a Streamlit application that retrieves GitHub repositories, fetches various details related to them, and also has options to compare different versions as well.
+The purpose of this project is to investigate and prove out the usefulness of LLMs in analyzing data differences and identifying the causes of these differences in underlying code.
+There are three sub-PoCs in this project:

+1. Report Compare (folder: report_compare)
+2. SQL Query Generation (folder: sql_poc)
+3. GitHub Code Analysis (folder: .)

+# GitHub Code Analysis Streamlit+Langchain App

+This application uses Streamlit for the UI and Langchain for the backend.
+The Langchain code creates an LLM driven agent that, for a selected GitHub repo, can retrieve code, search the code for the most relevant info, fetch commit comments, and compare different versions.
+The agent uses the LLM to reason about which actions to take based on a prompt, select an available tool to take the action, pass parameter values to the selected tool, and reason about next steps based on the information retrieved by the action.

-The application has options to enable content cache, search index, and agent memory.
+The application has options to enable content caching, search indexing, and agent memory.

 ## Setup